InteractSpa/video_splitter/README.md

 In any case you have to setup the __video_splitter.yml__ with your local paths:

 * _ffmpeg_path_: path to your local ffmpeg binaries (tipically /usr/bin/ffmpeg)
-* _input_folders_: an hash that define a path and a label for your local input folders
+* _input_folders_: an hash that define paths and labels for your local input folders

+Keep in mind that input folders you specify on video_splitter.yml will be mounted on your __public/video/input__ folder.

 <a name="after-split-callbacks"></a>
 ### After split callbacks